 Otoplasty / Pinnaplasty

 Almost half of the new adult patients who consult David Gault FRCS for ear surgery visit because of a failed otoplasty at another centre.
 Historically, a variety of otoplasty techniques have been used to attempt to remould the cartilage.
-Excision techniques to set back the ear are rarely used now, and so the main alternatives are cartilage scoring (in which the framework of the ear is scored to weaken it) and cartilage sparing (in which the curves and folds are reshaped using sutures (stitches) without damaging the cartilage).
+Methods which cut away cartilage to set back the ear are rarely used now, and so the main alternatives are cartilage scoring (usually anterior scoring, in which the framework of the ear is scored from the front to weaken it) and cartilage sparing (in which the curves and folds are reshaped using sutures (stitches) without damaging the cartilage).
 It is unwise to rely on skin excision alone to hold back the ear, since this may increase the risk of hypertrophic scarring.

 Gault Technique (cartilage sparing with posterior fascial flap)

 A suture technique alone can allow the ears to become prominent again if the stitches “cheesewire” through the cartilage, but a modification using a posterior fascial flap (known as the Gault technique) solves this problem.

 A 2005 independent review of the three techniques concludes “cartilage sparing otoplasty refined with the posterior fascial flap results in significantly improved aesthetic and functional outcomes” (From Comparison of Cartilage Scoring and Cartilage Sparing Otoplasty - a Study of 203 Cases.
 Abstract , British Journal of Plastic Surgery (2005) 58, 127-144 Mandal, Bahia and Stewart).
 A further review in 2018 confirmed that cartilage sparing surgery gave better aesthetic results than cartilage scoring surgery.